 Usama Young is an inspiring ball of energy that leaves a permanent imprint of hopefulness on everyone he meets.
 His upbeat attitude, genuine concern for others and his unswerving commitment to being the best man he can be will take him far in life — both on and off the field.

 In 2007, Usama was drafted by the New Orleans Saints.
 Usama was a steadfast asset on special teams and defense.
-Usama is now with the Cleveland Browns and they are grateful to have him on the team.
+Usama also played with the Cleveland Browns and he is now with the Oakland Raiders.
 He is a quick footed Defensive Back and a solid contributor on defense.
 In 2009, he made the transition from Cornerback to Safety.
 In May of 2009, he graduated from Kent State with a degree in physical education.

 In 2008, Usama was selected as one out of many applicants by voters on NFL.com as the winner of the League’s “Super Ad” competition.
 His father, Leroi, appeared in the Super Bowl ad with him.
 Winning this competition was a tremendous accomplishment he will never forget, and an experience he and his father will both cherish forever.